Pete Sheppard: Broadcast career

 After his time at CSB, Sheppard worked at several radio stations including WXLO in Worcester, Massachusetts, and WKRI in Providence, Rhode Island.

 Sheppard, known as Pete "The Meat" Sheppard on the radio, began at WEEI as a part-time host in 1994.
 He was granted his own show with Jon Wallach on the weekends in 1997.
-From 1999-2010, he contributed to The Big Show, delivering sporting news updates and filling in when regular host the Big O was on vacation.
+From 1999 to 2010, he contributed to The Big Show, delivering sporting news updates and filling in when regular host the Big O was on vacation.
 Sheppard filled in for several weeks in March 2008 when Ordway took a leave of absence to deal with family health issues.

 In addition to his Big Show duties, Sheppard was a co-host of The Real Postgame Show, a New England Patriots wrap-up show that follows each game on WEEI.
 The show features former NFL and Boston College players Fred Smerlas and Steve DeOssie and Mike Riley on the sports flash updates.
 The show competes directly with Gary Tanguay, Scott Zolak, and Andy Gresh on the post-game show on the broadcast rightsholder for the team, the New England Patriots Radio Network.
 Sheppard has also appeared on Fox Sports New England which is now CSN (Comcast Sports Net) several times, though not in recent years.

 The “Boston Air Awards” have nominated Pete Sheppard three times for Best Sports Coverage.

 Pete was terminated from WEEI on January 19, 2010.
 WEEI, as its parent company Entercom Broadcasting, cited "challenging economic times" as the reason behind the move.

 Pete briefly hosted the epic "Meat Locker" show on Hurricane Radio in 2011.

 Pete resurfaced on the web radio feed at Patriots.com, hosting a show from 4-6 pm.

 Pete also returned to the WEEI Sports Network.
 He quit on air on April 13, 2013, citing differences with upper management.